® vs. 310 Shake †

-As for the type of protein, 310 uses a special triple-ingredient blend of plant-based proteins pea, brown rice and hemp.
-310 Nutrition states that their specially-formulated blend contains the optimal ratios of each ingredient to enhance absorption and results.
+As for the type of protein, 310 uses a special triple-ingredient blend of plant-based proteins created from pea, brown rice and pumpkin protein.
+We have an exclusive and specially-formulated blend which contains the optimal ratios of each ingredient to enhance absorption and results.

 In general, plant-based proteins are a smart choice.
 They’re easy on the digestive system, and work for vegans, vegetarians and meat-eaters alike; In addition, recent research shows that they’re equally as effective as whey-based proteins for muscle-building and weight management.
 (9)

 Plant-based proteins also provide additional health benefits, such as providing heart-healthy fatty acids and helping to maintain good cholesterol levels.
 (10)